eez-open/studio/help/en-US/components/actions/Log.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Evaluira se zadani expression i rezultat se ispisuje u Logs panel.
+The set expression is evaluated and the result is displayed in the _Logs_ panel.

 # PROPERTIES

-## Value [DRAFT]
+## Value

-Expression čiji se rezultat ispisuje u Logs panel.
+Expression whose result will be displayed in the _Logs_ panel.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

-## value [DRAFT]
+## value

-Input preko kojeg se prima Value koji se ispisuje u Log panel.
-Ovaj input se može obrisati (briše se u Flow - Inputs listi) ako nije potreban, tj. ako se ispisuje neki drugi expression.
+The input through which the Value that is displayed in the _Log_ panel is received.
+This input can be deleted (it is deleted in the Flow - Inputs list) if it is not needed, i.e. if some other expression is displayed.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.